U.S. House condemns Trump's racist tweets in extraordinary rebuke

 That's not to say that all internal Democratic strains are resolved.

-The four rebellious freshmen backed Rep. Steven Cohen of Tennessee in unsuccessfully seeking a House to vote on a harsher censure of Trump's tweets.
-And Rep. Al Green of Texas was trying to force a House vote soon on whether to impeach Trump -- a move he's tried in the past but lost, earning opposition from most Democrats.
+The four rebellious freshmen backed Rep. Steven Cohen of Tennessee in unsuccessfully seeking a House vote on a harsher censure of Trump's tweets.
+And Rep. Al Green of Texas was trying to force a House vote soon on whether to impeach Trump, a move he's tried in the past but lost, earning opposition from most Democrats.

 At the Senate Republicans' weekly lunch Tuesday, Trump's tweets came up and some lawmakers were finding the situation irksome, participants said.
 Many want the 2020 campaigns to focus on progressive Democrats' demands for government-provided health care, abolishing the federal Immigration and Customs Enforcement agency and other hard-left policies.